erindarrow/erindarrow.github.io/_posts/2024-12-10-More-Than-Microscopiprint.md

 From the editors: "Darrow delivers lyrical prose with themes of belonging and environmental stewardship, crafting a poignant tale of hope and transformation."

-Please support hopeful speculative fiction and authors like me by buting a copy of DreamForge:
+Please support hopeful speculative fiction and authors like me by buying a copy of DreamForge:
 <br>[Magazine Issue 15 in print](https://a.co/d/1itSqtL)
 <br>[Anvil Issue 18 ebook](https://dreamforgemagazine.com/product/dreamforge-anvil-issue-18-epub-mobi-pdf/)
 <br>[Anvil Issue 18 kindle](https://a.co/d/ejVnNjb)